ChrisW-priv/PersonalVault/zettelkasten/Integrating factor for exact method.md

 First steps are the same as in [[Exact method for solving ODEs]]

-if $Q_x-P_y \neq 0$ then we have to calculate the **intehrating factor** that will change our equation into form that will allow us to calculate the result with exact method.
+if $Q_x-P_y \neq 0$ then we have to calculate the **integrating factor** that will change our equation into form that will allow us to calculate the result with exact method.

 This integrating factor is $\mu$ and we use it like this:
 For a original function $f(x,y) := P(x,y) dx + Q(x,y) dy = 0$